Adversary Lower Bounds for the Collision and the Set Equality Problems

-The first intention is to use the techniques of~\cite{belovs:onThePower} to define the matrices in~\rf(eqn:decomposition).
-Unfortunately, this construction fails, as we show in \rf(sec:subconst1).
-Luckily, it is possible to modify the definition of the matrices so that~\rf(eqn:decomposition) gives an optimal adversary matrix.
-We describe this in \rf(sec:success).
-Finally, in \rf(sec:subIllegal), we show how to transform $\tGamma_\qp$ into a valid adversary matrix $\Gamma_\qp$.
+In terms of \rf{sec:learning}, one should think of $\bar W_{\qp,k}$ as corresponding to a combination of matrices $\Pi_S$ with $|S|=k$.
+As mentioned in the previous section, the first intention is to use the techniques of~\cite{belovs:onThePower} to construct the constituent matrices in~\rfO(eqn:decomposition).
+Unfortunately, this does not work, as we show in \rfO(sec:subconst1).
+Luckily, it is possible to modify the construction of the matrices so that~\rfO(eqn:decomposition) gives an optimal adversary matrix.
+We describe this in \rfO(sec:success).
+Finally, in \rfO(sec:subIllegal), we show how to transform $\tGamma_\qp$ into a valid adversary matrix $\Gamma_\qp$.